blkpvnthr/auto-trader/README.md

 ### Additional Infrastructure

-The system also includes an index file you can run locally to keep track of account equity.
+The system also includes an web page you can run locally to keep track of account equity.

 <!-- markdownlint-disable MD033 -->
 <!-- Image carousel / gallery (README-friendly) -->